Wheel gymnastics: Code of points

-In the code of points is exactly described how the routines are judged.
+The code of points describes exactly how the routines are judged.
 At the world championship 2022 in Sønderborg the IRV presented a big update for the code of points.

 The score of each discipline (except straight-line with music) is calculated in the following way.
 In straight-line with music the average of the execution and the artistic impression is added instead of only the execution: